laminlabs/lamin-blog/docs/scprint.md

 To train a cell foundation model that actually generalizes, you need thousands of datasets.
 You need to find them, download them, harmonize gene names across species, align cell type labels to controlled ontologies, preprocess everything consistently, store it in a way that doesn't collapse under its own weight, and feed it to a model at scale.
 Managing a dozen datasets is already painful for most computational biologists.
 I needed to handle thousands.

 Thirty months ago, three things came at exactly the right moment.
 The Chan Zuckerberg Initiative had made around 700 datasets easily accessible through CellxGene.
-Alex Wolf's Lamin.ai project gave me a way to manage large, heterogeneous collections of biological data with metadata that actually meant something.
-And Sergei Rybakov (now at Lamin) was building a loader for streaming single-cell data at scale.
+The LaminDB project gave me a way to manage large, heterogeneous collections of biological data with metadata that actually meant something.
+And Sergei Rybakov was building a loader for streaming single-cell data at scale.

 ## Managing scale with LaminDB